 His latest essay, ''Les Juifs du Québec : In Canada We Trust.
-Réflexion sur l'identité québécoise'' has just been published.
-(November 2016)
+Réflexion sur l'identité québécoise'' deals with the controversial issue of Jews and other minorities absence from Quebec's memory.

 Victor Teboul, Ph.D., was born in Alexandria, Egypt.
 He lives in Montreal (Quebec, Canada).
 Victor is a writer and the founding editor of the Tolerance.ca webzine, which he founded in 2002 to promote a critical approach on tolerance and diversity.